Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 4).
 If you have Hayward Turbo Cell, don't dip it in the acid solution but place the T-Cell in the cleaning stand so that it is in a vertical position, then pour muriatic acid solution slowly through the Cells to fill it with acid solution and leave for 15 minutes or until the bubbles settle.
 This will remove tough calcium buildups and any rust visible on the salt cell.
 Then, pour the acid back into the bucket.
 If you use an ionizer salt cell, dip the salt cell in the mild muriatic acid for 15 minutes or until the bubbles settle and remove the salt cell.
 Repeat the process of the mild acid wash until you can see no more buildup or stains.

 5).
-Rinse the salt cell again with a hose pipe to clean off loose buildups and rust after the mild muriatic acid wash, and then reinstall the salt cell into the plumbing and put the pump back on.
+After the mild muriatic acid wash, rinse the salt cell with a hose pipe to remove loose buildups and rust.
+Then, reinstall the salt cell in the plumbing and put the pump back on.

 How to Get Rid of White Calcium Flakes in Saltwater and Non-Saltwater Pools